History of Rhodes

 Generous gifts from mining houses enabled the University to complete the Kimberley Hall complex by opening Gold Fields House in 1985 and De Beers House in 1988.
 A new residence, named Allan Gray House, in the Drostdy Hall complex was constructed as a result of a generous donation by Allan Gray Investments.
 It was opened to students in 1993.
 In addition, a new residence, called New House, was built in the Jan Smuts Hall complex, and was commissioned in 1994.

 Despite steady growth, Rhodes is still as small university whose excellence is in part a product of its smallness.
 Over the years, the number of residences and halls has increased to accommodate about 4000 students with almost half the student population living in the 52 residences.
 Classes are still small enough to make individual tuition in tutorial groups feasible.

 Dr David Woods, also an Old Rhodian, succeeded Henderson in May 1996.
-A review of academic departments and administrative divisions has led to a "re-engineering" of Rhodes to take it into the next century, with Dr Seleem Badat being appointed as the first black Vice Chancellor of Rhodes University from June 2006 to July 2014.
+A review of academic departments and administrative divisions led to a "re-engineering" of Rhodes to take it into the next century, with Dr Seleem Badat being appointed as the first black Vice Chancellor of Rhodes University from June 2006 to July 2014.
 Dr Sizwe Mabizela took over the reins in 2014.

 The future of Rhodes lies not in greater numbers, but in increasing academic excellence and building upon almost a century of academic achievement.

 Last Modified :Tue, 26 Sep 2017 16:26:40 SAST